liz-lorena/2020/_posts/2014-01-01-tic-tac-toe.md

 role: Game Developer
 img: tictactoe2.jpg
 link: /projects/tic-tac-toe
-excerpt: This was my first complete game made in the Visual Basic programming language.
-This was the final project for my very first programming class, which I took at the beginning of my junior year of high school.
-This version of the game has some bug fixes.
+excerpt: "This was my first complete game made in the Visual Basic programming language and the final project for my very first programming class, which I took at the beginning of my junior year of high school.
+It helped me understand programming and game design loops.
+It's a simple Tic Tac Toe game with a twist: there are two extra game modes.
+This version of the game has some bug fixes."
 relevant: "no"
 ---